billkampouroudis/js-utils/README.md

 ## Greek Utils

-A javascript library that contains useful utilities for the Greek language.
+A javascript library that contains useful utilities.

 ### Installation